knownorigin/docs.knownorigin.io/docs/guide/card-purchases.md

 <img :src="$withBase('/credit-card-purchases/buy-with-card.png')" height="250">

-3. Once you are ready with your card in hard, `confirm` the transaction and start the purchase flow
+3. Once you are ready with your card in hand, `confirm` the transaction and start the purchase flow

 <img :src="$withBase('/credit-card-purchases/buy-now-confirmation.png')" height="400">